Below are answers to some of our most frequently asked questions. If your question is not answered below, feel free to contact us!

 Our pools are a nice warm 90 degrees, which is relaxing and comfortable for swimmers (especially little ones).
 Being comfortable helps students concentrate and perform.
 The pools are also shorter, which is less intimidating for kids and beginner swimmers.
 A large staircase descends into the shallow end and is a perfect place for kids to sit and get accustomed to the water, pool, and instructor.

-The participant is afraid of the water.
+This swimmer is afraid of the water.
 How can you help them?

 At FSS we offer lessons to all ages and abilities, and have techniques to ensure participants gain more confidence in the water.
 Over the years, we have successfully helped a great many participants overcome their fear of the water.
 It is important to make water-time a fun experience, and never a forced one.